 The available settings to govern mail forwarding (Figure 1) are:

 - Automatic: Exchange Online decides if mail forwarding is allowed or not.
 This is the default setting and normally means that users cannot forward email from Exchange Online mailboxes to external addresses.

 - On: Users can forward email.

 - Off: Users cannot forward email.
 Exchange will not change this value.

-If automatic mail forwarding is blocked, users can still configure a mail forwarding address through OWA options, but any attempt to send a message to that user results is rejected by the transport service and won’t be delivered.
+If automatic mail forwarding is blocked, users can still configure a mail forwarding address through OWA options (which is a good reason to remove the option from OWA), but any attempt to send a message to that user results is rejected by the transport service and won’t be delivered.
 The sender receives an NDR to let them know about the problem (Figure 2).

 The key thing for administrators to note is the NDR code: “5.7.520 Access denied.
 Your organization does not allow external forwarding.”
 Once you see this, you know a message was blocked by the outbound spam filter policy.

 The default outbound spam policy is always active and cannot be disabled.
 If you want to stop mail forwarding in general and allow it for specific people, you should create a custom outbound spam filter policy and add the people and distribution lists to that policy.
 As you can see in Figure 3, SMTP addresses are used to specify people and distribution lists, not display names.

 A Good Change to End a Bad Practice